malsubrata/woo-wallet/readme.txt

 = Does this plugin work with newest WP version and also older versions? =

-Yes, this plugin works fine with WordPress 4.9, It is also compatible for older WordPress versions upto 4.2.
+Yes, this plugin works fine with WordPress 4.9, It is also compatible for older WordPress versions upto 4.4.

 = Up to which version of WooCommerce this plugin compatible with? =

 This plugin is compatible with the latest version of WooCommerce.

+= Will WooCommerce Wallet work with WordPress multisite network? =

+Yes, WooCommerce Wallet plugin is fully compatible in Wordpress multisite.

 = Can I remove wallet item from menu =